Orangers1/Java-Assignments/README.md

 # Java-Assignments
 a github repository where I'm keeping my java assignments for my CS 1420 class at the University of Utah

+If you happen to have an assignment thats exactly the same as what one of these does, please don't just yoink it.
+If you are a recruiter the later assignments are more accurate to my skill level.